common-workflow-language/governance/grants_policy.md

 Project should seek approval for their proposal from the CWL Leadership team and SFC.

-1. If a proposal indicates the use of CWL but will *not* be contributing substantially to the CWL Project (e.g. code, documentation, tutorials), then **Proposal approval is needed**.
+1. If a proposal
+    a) indicates the use of CWL
+    b) but will *not* be contributing substantially to the CWL Project (e.g. code, documentation, tutorials),
+    c) and is not submitted in the name of the CWL project. then **Proposal approval is not needed**.
       * If the proposed grant is funded, please consider adding (if allowed) your proposal [to the list of projects](https://github.com/common-workflow-language/cwl-website/blob/main/content/_data/user-gallery.yml) using CWL and publicly [announce the funded grant on the CWL forum](https://cwl.discourse.group/c/announcements/6).